firedrakeproject/firedrake/docs/source/point-evaluation.rst

 .. warning::

-   Point evaluation on *immersed manifolds* in not supported yet, due to the difficulty of specifying a physical point on the manifold.
+   Point evaluation on *immersed manifolds* is not supported yet, due to the difficulty of specifying a physical point on the manifold.